NANIhi3344/Ecommerce-ByteRise/README.md

 - Used the email to retrieve the corresponding user _id.
 - Queried the database to fetch all orders associated with that user.
 - Returned the user's order history in the response.

+# Milestone 27: My Orders Page
+We created a "My Orders" page for the frontend of the Ecommerce-Follow-Along project.
+This page displays all the orders placed by the user.

+# Milestone 28 - Cancel Order Feature
+Added a "Cancel Order" button in the My Orders page and created a backend endpoint to update order status to "Cancelled".
+Users can cancel their orders unless they are already marked as "Cancelled".